nix-community/nixos-anywhere/README.md

 }
 ```

-The [Disko repository](https://github.com/nix-community/disko/tree/master/example) has several examples of disk configurations.
+The [disko repository](https://github.com/nix-community/disko/tree/master/example) has several examples of disk configurations.
 You can adapt them to our own needs.

 A simple flake may look like this: